Losant/losant-rest-js/docs/solutionUser.md

-# Solution Actions
+# Solution User Actions

-Details on the various actions that can be performed on the Solution resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Solution User resource, including the expected parameters and the potential responses.

 ##### Contents